razorpay/payment-button-wordpress-plugin/readme.txt

 These are two features that you will get without any premium paywalls

-1. Collect payments for multiple product you want to sell -> No hops - your customer pays on the same page and doesn’t get redirected to a different page -> No extra login required for the customer to pay
+1. Collect payments for multiple product you want to sell or your online store -> No hops - your customer pays on the same page and doesn’t get redirected to a different page -> No extra login required for the customer to pay
 -> Fully editable form fields